HIROS-DEV/Regex/regex.md

 ex: /car./
 It accepts "car@" or "cas" or "car5" or etc.etc.

-10. If I would like to use special characters for just special characters, I have to use special characters with back slash.
+10. If I would like to use special characters as just special characters, I have to use special characters with back slash.

 ex: /abc\*/ === abc*
 ex2: /abc\./ === abc.